sysfce2/aurutils/examples/README.md

 `pkgver`.
 The full version (`epoch:pkgver-pkgrel`) is then compared to the contents of the local repository with `aur-vercmp(1)`.
 If there is an update, the package is built with `aur-build(1)`.

+## vercmp-devel

+A simplified version of `sync-devel` which does only runs `aur-srcver` and `aur-vercmp` on targets in the local repository.

 ## sync-list